thaliproject/Thali_CordovaPlugin/TeamReadMe.md

 * __JXCore_CordovaPlugin__ - Our plugin has a dependency in its plugin.xml on JXCore's Cordova plugin
 * __BinTray__ - We have our own bintray available [here](https://bintray.com/thali/Thali) where we publish the btconnectorlib2 JAR for Android

+In preparation for a new release we have to publish a new version to NPM.
+Strictly speaking this is only necessary if we changed any of the .js files but realistically all of our stories require that so just assume it.

-When we update our JS files we have to do a 'npm publish' from the thali sub-directory to Thali.
+1. Navigate to the thali sub-directory
+2. Run `git status` and make sure it is clean
+3. Run `npm version patch -m "Upgrade to %s because of..."`
+  1. Note the word 'patch'.
+There are different levels that the version can be bumped to.
+Please read the [version](https://docs.npmjs.com/cli/version) docs to understand the choices and make sure you read up on [semver](http://semver.org/).
+This command will bump the version in the package.json and create a GIT update tagged with that version.
+  2. On my Mac the npm version command does not work properly.
+It will upgrade the package.json but that is it.
+It won't do the GIT commit or the GIT tag.
+So once I run npm version I still have to do the commit and tagging myself.
+4. Run `npm publish`

 Also keep in mind that thali/install/install.js has a variable called 'thaliBranchName" that points to the branch where we will download the cordova code from.
-Right now that branch points at story_0 but soon enough we will change it to point at master.
-But keep in mind that each dev branch has to edit this variable to point to their own branch if they want to do 'end to end' testing using their own release to NPM.
-But in practice we really just do local testing so my guess is that most folks can safely leave this value as master (or story_0 for the moment).
+Right now that branch points at story_0 but soon enough we will change it to point at master.For most folks it's o.k. to leave this because when we dev on a local branch we tend to get our files locally, not from NPM.
+But it's good to be aware of this variable's existence.

 ## Want to develop locally?